Hello! My name is Wonbong — but you can also call me Won.

 Prof. Lourdes Agapito,

-Before moving into 3D Computer Vision and Machine Learning, I had the privilege of working for the Korean government for six years.
+Before transitioning to 3D Computer Vision and Machine Learning, I had the privilege of working for the Korean government for six years.

 Kaleido: Scaling Sequence-to-Sequence Generative Neural Rendering